mgechev/angular-seed/README.md

 # Advanced Seed Option

-An [advanced option to this seed exists here](https://github.com/NathanWalker/angular2-seed-advanced) which mirrors the latest changes here but adds core support for:
+An [advanced option to this seed exists here](https://github.com/NathanWalker/angular-seed-advanced) which mirrors the latest changes here but adds core support for:

 - [ngrx/store](https://github.com/ngrx/store) RxJS powered state management, inspired by **Redux**
+- [ngrx/effects](https://github.com/ngrx/effects) Side effect model for @ngrx/store
 - [ng2-translate](https://github.com/ocombe/ng2-translate) for i18n
   - Usage is optional but on by default
   - Up to you and your team how you want to utilize it.
 It can be easily removed if not needed.
 - [angulartics2](https://github.com/angulartics/angulartics2) Vendor-agnostic analytics for Angular applications.
   - Out of box support for [Segment](https://segment.com/)
-    - When using the seed, be sure to change your `write_key` [here](https://github.com/NathanWalker/angular2-seed-advanced/blob/master/src/client/index.html#L24)
+    - When using the seed, be sure to change your `write_key` [here](https://github.com/NathanWalker/angular-seed-advanced/blob/master/src/client/index.html#L24)
   - Can be changed to any vendor, [learn more here](https://github.com/angulartics/angulartics2#supported-providers)
 - [lodash](https://lodash.com/) Helps reduce blocks of code down to single lines and enhances readability
 - [NativeScript](https://www.nativescript.org/) cross platform mobile (w/ native UI) apps.
 [Setup instructions here](#nativescript-app).